 We stayed in the same room at the Falls Creek Country Club.
 It’s cosy but meets our needs.
 Its easily accessible to drive up to the front door to unpack/pack the car and walk along the road to some shops and restaurants.
 It also has ski in-ski out access.
 Its a bonus to receive a returners discount.

 I recommend booking early in the season.
-Also, call before arrival and early check in may be available.

 How to get around?